Site-Using Tips – open only this page – put page into left frame

 Table of Contents

-You can read the rest of this page in any order, by clicking any link that looks interesting:
+You can read the rest of this page in any order, by going to any part that looks interesting:

 describing Ideas for Education:

-Wide Scopes (for problem solving) in "1" below, and
+Wide Scopes (for problem solving) in 1, and

-When we use Design Process (my model for Problem-Solving Process) in our Education for Problem Solving, we have logical reasons to expect that the result will be very useful for K-12, and for younger & older, because with Design Process there is a wide scope for Activities (that include almost everything we do) and for Process (that is similar for almost everything people do).
+When we use Design Process (it's my model for Problem-Solving Process) in our Education for Problem Solving, we have logical reasons to expect that the result will be very useful for K-12, and for younger & older, because with Design Process there is a wide scope for Problem-Solving Activities (that include almost everything we do) and for Problem-Solving Process (that is similar for almost everything we do):

 1-A) There is a wide scope for Problem-Solving Activities

-because when educators choose to use broad definitions — a problem is any opportunity to make things better, and problem solving occurs whenever we do make something better — almost everything students do can be a PS-Activity.
+because when educators choose to use broad definitions — a problem is any opportunity to make things better, and problem solving (PS) occurs whenever we do make something better — almost everything students do can be a PS-Activity.
+Due to this wide scope, teachers can give students a wide variety of PS-Experiences that – because education occurs when they learn from experience – are educationally useful.
 And...

 1-B) There is a wide scope for Problem-Solving Process

-because during Design Process (as described in my simplest model) students just Generate Ideas & Evaluate Ideas, and we use these mental actions often, for almost everything in life.
-And we find other similarities when we dig deeper.
-But also differences because, for different people & different situations, the process is similar but not identicalWhy?
+because when students are Solving Problems (as described in my simplest model) they just Generate Ideas & Evaluate Ideas, and we use these mental actions for almost everything in life.
+We find other similarities-in-process when we dig deeper.
+But also differences because, for different people & different situations, the Problem-Solving Process is similar but not identicalWhy?
+When we examine the details of problem-solving process,

-And when we recognize how we Evaluate Ideas during Design Process (it's our Problem-Solving Process), we see similarities because 9 Functional Problem-Solving Actions (they're the core of Design Process) are used while solving almost all problems.
+We see similarities while people are Evaluating Ideas because 9 Functional Problem-Solving Actions (they're the central core of Problem-Solving Process) are used while solving almost all problems.
 In a brief description of the 9 Actions, we design-and-do “experiments” (that produce experiences) so we can get Information (by making Predictions or making Observations) that we use (along with Goals for a Solution) to Evaluate a Solution-Option, and then we use our Evaluation to Generate a better Solution-Option. { a detailed description of The 9 Actions }

 But differences occur when each problem-solving person flexibly coordinates their problem-solving process by asking “what is the best way to make progress in my process?” so they can make strategic Action-Decisions about “what to do next,” about which Actions to use, when, and how.
 The flexible goal-directed improvising of a problem solver is analogous to the flexible goal-directed improvising of a hockey player.
 But not the rigid choreography of a figure skater. / The flexible process-coordinating is analogous to the modular process-of-building when a few kinds of simple Lego Bricks are used to build many different complex structures.
 With a modular process-of-solving we can use The 9 Actions to form many variations of Problem-Solving Process.
 We can solve a wide variety of problems by building a Process that is similar (but not identical) for almost everything we do, because each Process is a variation (improvised with modular flexibility) on a basic theme, made by combining the same Actions in different ways.